AWS CloudHSM SSL/TLS offload on Linux using NGINX or

 To generate an EC private key on an HSM

-command to generate an EC key pair.
+Use the key generate-asymmetric-pair ec command to generate an EC key pair.
 This example generates an EC key pair

-with a curve ID of 2 (corresponding to the NID_X9_62_prime256v1
+curve (corresponding to the NID_X9_62_prime256v1

-curve) and a label of tls_ec_keypair
+and a private key label of tls_ec_private

 .